BradenLWeber/Gemma/README.md

 ------ Vision statement ------

-Our app, Gemma, will help people navigate the natural world.
-Like Google Maps, Gemma locates users and lets them save specific locations.
-Unlike Google Maps, though, it focuses on "trail territory”—fields, forests, and other open spaces that aren’t marked by roads.
-Users can save their current location or other coordinates as “pins,” along with notes and pictures as desired.
-(Gemma also displays as many pins as a user can drop, something Google Maps does not do.)
+	Today, navigation is easier than ever before.
+Apps like Google and Apple Maps locate users, find destinations, and plot routes in a flash.
+They can even “drop pins” to save locations for later visits.
+But there’s one catch: all these places must be on (or near) the beaten path.
+GPS apps know streets and buildings just fine.
+When it comes to the outdoors, though—places to hike, kayak, picnic, or just sit and birdwatch—these concrete-focused apps come up empty.

-Although Evernote’s Atlas feature offers a similar functionality, Atlas records only the user’s location when the note was made, rather than other locations for later trips.
-Evernote also doesn’t let users make “pins” public... but Gemma does.
-Users can choose to see public pins (the area’s most popular/upvoted locations) or their own private ones.
-With Gemma, you can save trailheads, kayak launches, picnic spots, unofficial skate parks... the possibilities are as endless as your exploring.
+That’s why we’re building Gemma.
+Gemma is a geolocator app designed for “trail territory”: natural spaces that aren’t marked by roads.
+Users can save their current location, or other coordinates, as “pins.”
+They can also add notes and pictures to pins as they desire.
+Gemma allows users to toggle between public pins (the area’s most popular/upvoted locations) or their own private ones.
+With Gemma as a resource, young digital natives are empowered to join the outdoor adventure.
+Scenic walks, bike paths, unofficial skate parks... the possibilities are as endless as your exploring.
 Where will you go with Gemma?

 ------ Meet the team ------